-\ Company affiliated with Capital Research and Management Company.
+Company affiliated with Capital Research and Management Company.

-The term independent trustee refers to a trustee who is not an "interested person" of the fund within the meaning of the 1940 Act.
+1 The term independent trustee refers to a trustee who is not an "interested person" of the fund within the meaning of the 1940 Act.

-Trustees and officers of the fund serve until their resignation, removal or retirement.
+2 Trustees and officers of the fund serve until their resignation, removal or retirement.

-This includes all directorships/trusteeships (other than those in the American Funds or other funds managed by Capital Research and Management Company or its affiliates) that are held by each trustee as a director/trustee of a public company or a registered investment company.
+3 This includes all directorships/trusteeships (other than those in the American Funds or other funds managed by Capital Research and Management Company or its affiliates) that are held by each trustee as a director/trustee of a public company or a registered investment company.
 Unless otherwise noted, all directorships/trusteeships are current.

-The term interested trustee refers to a trustee who is an "interested person" of the fund within the meaning of the 1940 Act, on the basis of his or her affiliation with the fund's investment adviser, Capital Research and Management Company, or affiliated entities (including the fund's principal underwriter).
+4 The term interested trustee refers to a trustee who is an "interested person" of the fund within the meaning of the 1940 Act, on the basis of his or her affiliation with the fund's investment adviser, Capital Research and Management Company, or affiliated entities (including the fund's principal underwriter).

-All of the trustees and/or officers listed are officers and/or directors/trustees of one or more of the other funds for which Capital Research and Management Company serves as investment adviser.
+5 All of the trustees and/or officers listed, with the exception of Luis Freitas de Oliveira, are officers and/or directors/trustees of one or more of the other funds for which Capital Research and Management Company serves as investment adviser.